kief/infrastructure-as-code.com/_patterns/stack-replication/singleton-stack.md

 This problem becomes even worse as the business scales to many customers and/or products.
 Maintaining multiple copies of stack code is annoying for 3 or 4 customers.
 For 10, 50, 100, or more it is simply unworkable.

 So the main challenge with singleton stacks is they make it difficult to keep instances consistently configured.
 In cases where stack instances are meant to represent the same stack, the [template stack pattern](/patterns/stack-replication/template-stack.html) is usually more appropriate.
 These are particularly helpful when you need to strictly minimize variations between each instance - particularly important for scaling to very large numbers of instances.
-In other cases, where there is a need to enable more variation between instances, a [library stack](/patterns/stack-replication/library-stack.html) is probably more appropriate.